With Biden impeachment ignited, Dems mull strategy

 “I think we need to articulate in general that they’ve not laid a glove on Joe Biden, and then we need to refute specific innuendo, rumors and speculation,” Rep. Jamie Raskin (D-Md.) told The Hill.

-“We have to just educate the country that we have examined 12,000 pages of bank records, and 2,000 [suspicious activity] reports, and we’ve talked to dozens of witnesses.
+“We have to just educate the country that we have examined 12,000 pages of bank records, and 2,000 [page of suspicious activity reports], and we’ve talked to dozens of witnesses.
 And nobody links President Biden to any criminality.”

 In the face of Hunter Biden’s charges, some Democrats have been more vocal in suggesting that some of his behavior was unethical and even criminal, a move that comes as aides say the party must show no wrongdoing leads back to his father.

-Note: This story was updated at 10:41 a.m.